Close

 1. Family wellness means setting a good example through healthy behavior and creating a safe, stable environment for children during deployments:

-Setting a good example with your behaviors helps children adopt good behaviors and habits themselves.
+Setting a good example helps children adopt good behaviors and habits themselves.
 Children are more likely to listen and respond positively when you are a good listener and act in ways that promote good choices.
-An added benefit: teaching your kids to make good choices will create a more peaceful household for you.
+Teaching your kids to make good choices can create a more peaceful household for you.

-Creating a safe, stable environment for children is critical for maintaining family wellness, especially during a parent or sibling’s deployment.
+Creating a safe, stable environment for children is critical for maintaining family wellness, especially during a deployment.
 Children who feel safe, loved and supported are less likely to develop behavioral or emotional issues, and sustain better health and social interactions.

 2. Family wellness means devoting time to your family and being an active participant in your household.

-Devoting time to your family reasserts that you are emotionally available to your loved ones when they need you, building feelings of trust, affection and loyalty.
-Families that spend time together are closer, more loving, and weather changes with greater ease than families that associate superficially.
+Devoting time to your family demonstrates that you are emotionally available to your loved ones when they need you, building feelings of trust, affection and loyalty.
+Families who spend time together are closer, more loving, and navigate challenges more smoothly than those with superficial connections.

 Being an active participant in your household may be difficult if you’re coping with multiple or long-term separations.
-However, National Guard members who cannot contribute to household chores, financial obligations or child-rearing due to separations can set up routines and strategies the family can maintain while they are away.
+If you cannot contribute to household chores, financial obligations or child-rearing due to separations, you can set up routines and strategies the family can maintain while they are away.

 3. Family Wellness means being flexible and compromising when possible and putting family first when confronted with a choice between acting in self-interest or in interest of the family: